 Campus life is dynamic and vital.
 While many FIT students commute to campus, 2,300 undergraduate students call FIT home, choosing from traditional or apartment-style rooms in one of our four residence halls.
 The David Dubinsky Student Center houses a state-of-the-art fitness center, a student radio station, the Style Shop (an FIT student-run boutique), dance studio, laboratories, a Barnes & Noble, Starbucks, student government and club offices, and a counseling center.
 FIT has 14 intercollegiate teams, and you can choose from more than 60 clubs and organizations.

-FIT’s international student body represents 77 countries around the globe.
-The top five countries include South Korea, China, India, Canada, and Japan.
+FIT’s international student body represents 91 countries around the globe.
+The top six countries include South Korea, the People’s Republic of China, India, Canada, the Republic of China, and Japan.

 New York City